x-cellent/kubernetes-cluster-demo/README.md

 ```
 ID=$(uuidgen) && \
 aws route53 create-hosted-zone \
---name **kops-xc.xc-cloud.net** \
+--name kops-xc.xc-cloud.net \
 --caller-reference $ID \
 | jq .DelegationSet.NameServers
 ```

 which will output the ns name servers required to be registered with your dns registrar.
+We have utilized the **kops-xc.xc-cloud.net** subdomain in this case.

 Besides a sample output is going to look like this:
 ```